-Changes include efficiency, economic imperative, public demand, public satisfaction, safety, efficacy, access, ethics, humanitarian and socio-religious-cultural perspectives as well as the usual criteria in health and healing.
+Changes include efficiency, economic imperative, public demand, public satisfaction, safety, efficacy, access, ethics, humanitarian and socio-religious-cultural perspectives as well as the usual criteria in health and healing that is culturally specifically and treated all as equals regardless of race, culture, religious belief, sexual orientation, financial status, nationality.
+All nurses are welcomed and guided to reach their particular orientation and commitment to fulfilling their life journey.